frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

-The `categorical` field type `MAY` additionally have the property `ordered` that indicates whether the categories have a natural order.
+The `categorical` field type `MAY` additionally have the property `ordered` that indicates whether the levels of the `categorical` have a natural order.
 When present, the `ordered` property `MUST` be a boolean.
+When `ordered` is `true`, implementations `SHOULD` use the order of the levels as defined in the `categories` property as the natural order of the levels.
 For example:

 ```json
 {